secureblue/secureblue/README.md

 ## Rebasing (Recommended)

-To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) installation, then follow these steps\*:
+To rebase a [Fedora Atomic](https://fedoraproject.org/atomic-desktops/) installation, follow these steps\*:

 *(Important note: the **only** supported tag is `latest`)*